stamarty/CSharp-Exercize/README.md

 - **Module6Files** - Various methods to manipulate files using **C#**.

-- **MostCommonWordInString** - I was asked this question on an interview.
-Build a method that outputs the most common word in a given string.
-This is currently incomplete, ~~but I am using the Substring method and hashtables to try to make this work.~~ After further reflection, I'm putting this away for a bit.
-I am not certain substring is the right way to take care of it.
-I think it should be regex and lists.
-I'm moving on for now, but will be back in a couple days.

 -----------

 ## Files for my own reference (*here be questions*)